liamsennitt/applocker/README.md

 To create a rule collection one or more rules must be created as described above.

-These rules can then be used to create a `applocker.rules.RuleCollection`.
+These rules can then be used to create a `RuleCollection`.

 ```python
 from applocker.rules import RuleCollection